 McKinsey estimates the potential annual value of AI in the retail industry sits between £300 billion and £600 billion.
 It's clear the opportunity for companies is substantial.

-But what exactly does an AI-powered future look like?
+But what exactly does the future of AI in retail look like?

-We’ve assembled eight interesting examples so you can see what’s possible and take inspiration for your own company.
+We've assembled 8 interesting AI in retail use cases so you can see what’s possible and take inspiration for your own company.

 1. Optimised operations